Fundamentals of Physics (PHYS*1300)

 - Scheduled help sessions – LIB370 weeks 3,5,7,9 & 11 Monday-Thursday 12-3pm.
 Help will be available in weeks 1 & 2 Wednesday and Thursday 10-11 and 2-3 in the quiz room.

-- Step-by-step problemsolving exercises developed specifically for this course, covering each major unit at:
+- Step-by-step problemsolving exercises developed specifically for this course, covering each major unit under Tutorials.

 The laboratory activity will be assigned a pass or fail distinction by the TA at the end of the laboratory period.
 You must show your TA your results by the end of 90 minutes in the laboratory session.
 The remaining 20 minutes of your assigned time will be available for students to correct mistakes (when necessary) in order to allow for reassessment by the TA.
 It is crucial that you read the instructions in your lab before you arrive for the experiment.
 Failure to adequately prepare for the session may result in a failing grade for that experiment.